Gouverneur Morris: Later career

 On 4 July 1806, he was elected an honorary member of the New York Society of the Cincinnati.

 After leaving the Senate, he served as Chairman of the Erie Canal Commission from 1810 to 1813.
 The Erie Canal helped to transform New York City into a financial capital, the possibilities of which were apparent to Morris when he said that "the proudest empire in Europe is but a bubble compared to what America will be, must be, in the course of two centuries, perhaps of one."

 He was one of the three men who drew up the Commissioners' Plan of 1811, which laid out the Manhattan street grid.

 Morris's final public act was to support the Hartford Convention during the War of 1812.
 He even pushed for secession to create a separate New York-New England Confederation because he saw the war as a result of slaveholders, who wanted to expand their territory.
-In the words of the biographer Richard Brookhiser “The man who wrote the Constitution judged it to be a failure and was willing to scrap it.”
+In the words of the biographer Richard Brookhiser, "The man who wrote the Constitution judged it to be a failure and was willing to scrap it."

 Morris was elected a member of the American Antiquarian Society in 1814.

 Personal life

 Until he married late in life, Morris's diary tells of a series of affairs.
 His lovers included the French novelist Adelaide Filleul and the American poet and novelist Sarah Wentworth Apthorp Morton.

 In 1809, at age 57, he married 35-year-old Ann Cary Randolph (1774–1837), nicknamed "Nancy," who was the daughter of Ann Cary and Thomas Mann Randolph Sr. and the sister of Thomas Mann Randolph Jr. Thomas Mann Randolph Jr. was the husband of Thomas Jefferson's daughter, Martha Jefferson Randolph.
 Nancy lived near Farmville, Virginia, with her sister Judith and Judith's husband, Richard Randolph, on a plantation called Bizarre.
 In April 1793, Richard Randolph and Nancy were accused of murdering a newborn baby who was said to be Nancy's; presumably, she had been having an affair with Richard.
 Richard stood trial and was defended by Patrick Henry and John Marshall, who obtained an acquittal.
 Richard Randolph died suddenly in 1796; both sisters were suspected, but nothing was proven.
-Nancy remained at Bizarre after her brother-in-law's death but was asked to leave by Judith in 1805.
+Nancy remained at Bizarre after her brother-in-law's death but Judith asked her to leave in 1805.

 Nancy traveled north and lived in Connecticut before she agreed in 1809 to work as a housekeeper for Morris, whom she had known previously.
 They soon decided to marry; Morris was apparently undisturbed by the rumors that had caused Nancy to leave Virginia.
 By all accounts, their marriage was a happy one; they had a son, Gouverneur Morris Jr., who went on to a long career as a railroad executive.